 Landlord and tenant responsibilities

 Private housing accounts for more than 80,300 properties across Herefordshire, providing accommodation for over 178,000 people.
 Everyone in Herefordshire should have the opportunity to live in a safe and healthy home.
 We work with private landlords, tenants and home owners to improve the quality of people's homes.
 We provide licences and accreditation for landlords and, if necessary, we can require repair or carry out improvements to residential property so that they meet minimum housing standards.
 You can find more about rights and responsibilities for both tenants and landlords on the government's private renting pages.
+Also see our licence for a house in multiple occupation page.

 Repairs and maintenance to a property